aws-cloudformation/aws-cloudformation-resource-providers-memorydb/aws-memorydb-cluster/docs/README.md

 #### SnsTopicStatus

-Status to enable or disable the Amazon Simple Notification Service (SNS) notifications for the cluster.
+The status of the Amazon SNS notification topic.
+Notifications are sent only if the status is enabled.

 _Required_: No